Unique to Older Adults

 - lower hormone levels, especially in women after menopause

 Low vitamin D levels have been linked to an increased risk for falling.
 This may be due to weakened bones that can break easily, or from some other effect of vitamin D on brain function, nerve health, and muscle strength.
-Treating vitamin D deficiency with supplements may help reduce falls.
+Treating vitamin D deficiency may help reduce falls.

 Social and Economic Barriers to Good Nutrition